styleguidist/react-styleguidist/docs/Documenting.md

 ## Code comments and propTypes

-Styleguidist will display the JSDoc comment block from your component's class declaration (or main function for functional components) as its description.
-Also, it will pick up props from propTypes declarations and display them in a table together with their defaults, accepted values (where appropriate) and accompanying JSDoc comments.
+Styleguidist will display your components’ JSDoc comment blocks.
+Also, it will pick up props from propTypes declarations and display them in a table.

 ```javascript
 import React, { PropTypes } from 'react';